 Regarding the blog, and now this web site: Why the name Fighting Parkinson’s Drug Free?
 When researching Parkinson’s, I read an article where the author wrote that cancer sufferers have the attitude that they will fight and defeat their disease, whereas Parkinson’s sufferers just accept their disease and make the most of it.
 I knew that if I wanted to recover from Parkinson’s, I would have to fight it.
 Please remember, whether you are fighting Parkinson’s without medications or fighting Parkinson’s with medications, everybody is welcome here!

 On June 12, 2010, I was symptom free from Parkinson’s.
 On August 5, 2010, my neurologist confirmed that much to his surprise, he could not detect a single Parkinson’s symptom.
+On December 22, 2011, my neurologist confirmed in my medical records that I did not have Parkinson’s anymore, “This gentleman for 2 examinations in a row does not have signs and symptoms of Parkinson’s disease.”
 I remain symptom free from Parkinson’s Disease.
 I have spent my time since recovery updating my blog to continue to help others and answer their questions and concerns.
 Also, I have been doing one-on-one coaching of Parkinson’s sufferers to help them with the recipe for recovery and to help them keep the faith that they are on the right path.

 Fighting Parkinson’s Drug Free shares with you what I did to recover.
 However, I cannot guarantee that if you do my recipe for recovery, you will recover just as I recovered.
 Everybody who suffers from Parkinson’s suffers in a different way.
 If you want to try my recipe for recovery, I recommend you let your doctor know what you are thinking about doing.
 I am not a doctor, and I am not advocating you do anything that you and your doctor have not discussed.